 At one point in its Dec.
 15, 2015 memo, managament told the Council that in FY20, the Civic Center project is estimated to cost $3.93 million in additional FY20 General Fund spending.
 [Source: Management's Dec.
 15, 2015 agendizing memo, p.
 36.]
 (LBREPORT.com has been unable to find this sum otemized in the management/Mayor's proposed FY20 budget documents.)
 If the nearly-$4 million FY20 estimated cost turns out to be accurate, it could have have restored nearly 20 police officers for taxpayers.
 (LBPD's former field anti-gang unit consisted of 20 officers + 2 sergeants.)
 That said, LBREPORT.com has chosen to be a conservative in indicating the Council's 2015 action is costing LB taxpayers roughly ten officers "if not more" in FY20. [end Aug.
 9 update]

-On December 15, 2015, then-Council incumbents Lena Gonzalez [now state Senator], Suja Lowenthal [now Hermosa Beach City Mgr.], Suzie Price, Daryl Supernaw, Stacy Mungo, Dee Andrews, Roberto Uranga, Rex Richardson voted to authorize the Civic Center transaction and did so despite an increase of roughly 15.8% (by about $2 million) beyond the sum city staff initially told the public the Civic Center project would cost.
+On December 15, 2015, then-Council incumbents Lena Gonzalez [now state Senator], Suja Lowenthal [now Hermosa Beach City Mgr.], Suzie Price, Daryl Supernaw, Stacy Mungo, Dee Andrews, Roberto Uranga, Al Austin and Rex Richardson voted to authorize the Civic Center transaction and did so despite an increase of roughly 15.8% (by about $2 million) beyond the sum city staff initially told the public the Civic Center project would cost.
 Instead of the roughly $12.6 million in 2013 dollars that the public was originally told, city staff said in a December 15, 2015 agendizing memo that it would cost $14.71 mullion in 2013 dollars.

 [Scroll down for further.]